kubernetes-sigs/apisnoop/org/roadmap.md

 ### ****KR3 (stretch +49) 50% stable endpoints hit by conformance tests****

 -   Possible, only need Conformance tests for 7 more Endpoints to Merge

+## Next Conformance Meeting

+-   Review OKRs for 1.19
+-   Discuss OKRs for 1.20
+-   Feedback?